BuilesYeison/Telegram-bot-for-admin-groups/README.txt

 This bot can welcome new chat members, delete messages with bad words and set, clear and get events. !!lets enjoy it

+If you want to support me: Subscribe to my software development channel "Code With Yison" https://www.youtube.com/channel/UC0-0QRFUH9g221kSvRs9plA

 Guide for deploy with docker telegram bots on heroku: